 4. Bone Broth

 Everyone has gone crazy about the bone broth.
 Its popularity is growing every day, as it is really good for your health.

-Combining broth drinking with intermittent fasting leaves you with glowing skin, better hair and nails, reduced inflammation and slowed aging process.
+Combining broth drinking with intermittent fasting reduces inflammation and slows down the aging process.
+It also leaves you with glowing skin, better hair and nails, as it is full of collagen.